Discover how media planning benefits businesses and the process of building a media plan.

 Media planning is a process that marketers use to determine the best method of communicating a message to an audience.
 Media planning involves analyzing audiences, channels, platforms, messaging, and advertisements to discover the most effective marketing methods to promote a particular brand or product.
 With thorough media planning, you can reach potential customers on the right channel with the right message at the right time.

 Media planning concerns the strategy behind selecting media platforms, while media buying concerns the actual monetary investment in different platforms.
-Media planners often work with media buyers to maximize media spend ROI (return-on-investment).
+Media planners often work with media buyers to maximize media spend ROI (return on investment).

 The most common job title in media planning is media planner.
 Media planners leverage their market research and ad reach knowledge to maximize the impact of advertising campaigns.
 One of their main priorities is determining which media platforms can offer brands the most reach.